open-ephys/blinkenbrain/README.md

 IEEE TRANSACTIONS ON CIRCUITS AND SYSTEMS—II: EXPRESS BRIEFS, VOL. 62, NO. 9, SEPTEMBER 2015
 ```

-and uses its strange dynamics blink a blinkenlight.
+and uses its strange dynamics to blink a blinkenlight.

 ![Blinkenbrain rev. A](./pcb/images/front-back-render.png)